KU-EECS-581-Self-Driving-Golfcart/CADD-E/doc/sprint11/req3/README.md

 Hyperparameters are constant values that will hold throughout the entire process while initial conditions get updated with each iteration of the control loop.

-I set the values for the initial conditions as follows:
+I set the values for the initial conditions following the same steps taken in the FOT repo
- - c

 I set the values for the hyperparameters as follows:
  - max_speed: 4 m/s ([source](https://docs.aws.amazon.com/deepracer/latest/developerguide/deepracer-how-it-works-action-space.html))